 - Withdrawal from activities that were previously enjoyed

 - Erratic behaviour including stealing food or spending lots of money on food

 Dealing with BED

 The good news is that recovery from BED is possible!
 Hooray!
 Even if you have been living with the disorder for many years.

 Bingeing is often a result of not letting oneself eat what we really want to eat.
 This deprives us psychologically and triggers the emotional response of wanting to rebel and break out.

 The best way to combat binge eating is to ditch the calorie counter and consider your health.
 I understand that you may be desperate to lose weight.
 Unfortunately, your current strategy of diet/restrict/binge/blame/diet has not worked in the past and is unlikely to start working any time soon!

 The problem is that when we diet, we create a list of ‘forbidden foods’.
 These foods are not allowed on a diet.
 Unfortunately, these foods are also normally our favourites.
 Once we take them ‘off limits’, we feel deprived and feel that we are missing out.
 We are more likely to eat these foods under unhealthy circumstances (in private, in large quantities, with guilt etc).

 Binge Eating Disorder is a serious mental illness.
-If you feel as though you may be at risk, please contact me directly for professional health care advice or speak to your regular health care professional.
+If you feel as though you can relate to these symptoms, please speak to your doctor.